-The office responsible for issuing the emergency notification (usually the UPD services clerks) will, in concert with the University's Incident Assessment Group (IAG), UPD shift commander, and local first responders, determine the content of the notification.
+The office responsible for issuing the emergency notification (usually the UPD services clerks) will, concert with the University's Incident in UPD Group (IAG), shift Assessment first commander. and local responders. determine the content of the notification.
 The University has developed a wide range of templated messages addressing several types of emergencies.
 The individual authorizing the alert will select the predetermined message most appropriate to the ongoing situation and modify it to include the specifics of the present incident (e.g., location address).
 In those cases where there are no predetermined template messages for the incident, the individual authorizing the alert will develop a customized message to convey the appropriate information to the community.

-When circumstance requires a customized message, the following authorized University officials create message content: Executive Vice President and Chief Operating Officer, Associate Vice President of Safety and Security, Director of Emergency Management, senior leaders of the University Police Department and the UPD shift commander or a UPD services clerk (when she or he receives a notice of natural forces emergency such as a tornado or earth-quake on the weather radio, computer or other authoritative source).
+When circumstance requires a customized message, the following authorized University officials create message content: Executive Vice President and Chief Operating Officer; Associate Vice President for Safety and Security and Chief of Police; Director and Assistant Director of Emergency Management; command staff of the University Police Department; the UPD shift commander; or a UPD services clerk when they receive a notice of natural forces emergency such as a tornado or earthquake on the weather radio, teletype, computer, or other authoritative source.
 In all cases, the goal is to ensure individuals are aware of the situation and that they know the steps to take to safeguard their personal safety and the community's safety.

-For non-Charlottesville campuses, the content of the notification will be determined by the people identified to confirm an emergency for their site in conjunction with police services and the campus liaison.
-UPD services clerks initiate the message.
+For non-Charlottesville campuses, the modification of the notification, if needed, will be determined by the individual authorized to confirm an emergency for their site, in conjunction with the agency responsible for sending the alert.

-Templated or Customized Messages Used to Notify the University Community Are Actionable and Targeted
+Templates or Customized Messages Used to Notify the University Community Are Actionable and Targeted no further updates" message when the incident no longer poses a threat.

-Individuals authorized to send emergency notifications can select one, some, or all of the private or public groups in the ENS.
 Messages may direct individuals to evacuate, shelter in place, stay away from an area or contain other information pertinent to the situation.
 The University may send follow-up messages to update or change the actions individuals should take, or provide other pertinent information.
-In all cases, UVA will provide an "all-clear" or "end-of-incident" message when the incident is no longer a danger.
+In all cases, UVA will provide a "situation clear" or a "situation stable,